keithasaurus/simple_html/README.md

 # **kwargs: recommended for most cases
 div.attrs(id="some-id", height="100")

-# *args: useful for attributes that may be reserved keyword or when type constraints are desired,
+# *args: useful for attributes that may be reserved keywords or when type constraints are desired.
-# Presets and raw tuples can be used interchangeably.
+# Presets, raw tuples, and kwargs can be used interchangeably.
 div.attrs(("id", "some-id"), ("height", "100"))

 div.attrs(("id", "some-id"), height(100))

 div.attrs(id_("some-id"), height(100))

+div.attrs(id_("some-id"), height="100")

 # each would render to: <div id="some-id" height="100"></div>
 ```